 But leaving these points aside, if things happened as Grinberg claims, is Donziger in real trouble?
 Well, maybe.
 The judgment prohibits “monetizing” the judgment, which I take to mean exchanging interests in the judgment for money.
 But if Grinberg is telling the truth, it seems that that is just what Donziger was trying to do, even if he was not personally seeking to profit (which is the other act that the injuction prohibits)—at least if we read the injunction naively.

 But if Donziger was trying to broker a sale of someone else’s interest rather than his own, then likely Chevron is overreaching.
-Judge Kaplan, in an April 2014 decision in response to motions brought by the LAPs and Donziger after the judgment,[efn_note]I noted the decision when it was issued.[/efn_note] has already construed the monetization provision in the injunction:
+Judge Kaplan, in an April 2014 decision in response to motions brought by the LAPs and Donziger after the judgment,1 has already construed the monetization provision in the injunction:

 The point of paragraph 5—which is narrower than language that was proposed by Chevron in its post-trial memorandum and not specifically objected to by movants in their reply memoranda—was to prevent Donziger and the LAP Representatives from avoiding the effect of the constructive trust imposed on assets in their hands that otherwise would have been direct proceeds of the Judgment by selling, assigning, or borrowing on their interests in the Lago Agrio Judgment and thus at least confusing the issue of traceability.